fabioismerim/intro_metrics_modern_approach/README.md

 # Introductory Econometrics: A Modern Approach in Python

-Exercises and examples from <b>Introductory Econometrics: A Modern Approach</b> book, by Wooldrige, solved in Python.
+Exercises and examples from <b>Introductory Econometrics: A Modern Approach, 6 Ed.</b> book, by Wooldrige, solved in Python.